Bishop, California: First American settlers

-To avoid the long journey from the other side of the mountains, a few of them decided to settle in the valley.
-Driving about 600 head of cattle and 50 horses, Samuel Addison Bishop, his wife, and several hired hands arrived in the Owens Valley on August 22, 1861 from Fort Tejon in the Tehachapi Mountains.
+To avoid the long journey from the other side of the mountains, a few cattlemen decided to settle in the valley.
+Driving about 600 head of cattle and 50 horses, Samuel Addison Bishop, his wife, and several hired hands arrived in the Owens Valley on August 22, 1861, from Fort Tejon in the Tehachapi Mountains.
 Along with Henry Vansickle, Charles Putnam, Allen Van Fleet, and the McGee brothers, Bishop was one of the first white settlers in the valley.
+The town was named after Samuel Bishop.

-Sheepmen soon followed the cattlement and they initially struggled due to a lack of forage for their stock in the area.
-Remnants of the early settlers' stone corrals and fences can still be seen north of Bishop along Highway 395 in Round Valley, California (barb wire fencing was not invented until 1873).
-Establishing a homestead, the San Francis Ranch, along the creek which still bears his name, Samuel Bishop set up a market to sell beef to the miners and business owners in Aurora.
-One of the residents of Aurora at that time was a young Samuel Clemens who later gained fame as author Mark Twain (see Twain's book Roughing It for his comments on the area).
-By 1862, a frontier settlement (and later town), known as Bishop Creek, was established a couple of miles east of the San Francis Ranch.
-Though the town continues to prosper, the only reminder of Samuel Bishop's ranch today is a monument placed near the original site at the corner of Highway 168 West and Red Hill Road, two miles west of downtown Bishop.
+Sheepmen soon followed the cattlemen and initially struggled due to a lack of forage for their stock in the area.
+Remnants of the early settlers' stone corrals and fences still exist north of Bishop along Highway 395 in Round Valley, California.
+Samuel Bishop set up a market to sell beef to the miners and business owners in Aurora.
+One of the residents of Aurora at that time was a young Samuel Clemens, who later gained fame as author Mark Twain.
+By 1862, a frontier settlement known as Bishop Creek was established two miles east of the San Francis Ranch.
+The only remnant of Samuel Bishop's ranch is a monument placed near the original site at the corner of Highway 168 West and Red Hill Road, two miles west of downtown Bishop.

 The historic cemetery on West Line St. was established in 1868.

 In 1866, the County of Inyo was established from part of Tulare County.
-The Eastern High Sierra and the Owens Valley was the westernmost frontier in America at that time.
+The Eastern High Sierra/Owens Valley region was the westernmost populated frontier of the U.S. at that time.
 In 1871, Daniel Bruhn was one of 41 wranglers herding nearly 3,000 wild Spanish mustangs from Stockton, California to Texas.
-Their travels brought them over the High Sierra and into the remote Owens Valley, where they lost over 500 head of horses.
-The descendants of those mustangs still roam wild on the California/Nevada border just north of Bishop.
+Some descendants of those mustangs still roam on the California/Nevada border just north of Bishop.

+The first Bishop post office opened in 1889.